May 1, 2013 in Marketing

 - Eliminate bad zip codes and areas you don’t want to work in.

 - Pick only homes with at least 50% equity.
-(Remember that 70% formula?
-It won’t work in most cases if they don’t have at least 50% equity)
+Remember that 70% formula?
+It won’t work in most cases if they don’t have at least 50% equity.
+Unless….your strategy is lease options or other creative financing strategy where equity isn't important.

 - Decide what price range the house should be in.
 You are looking for middle of the road, bread and butter homes.
 If the median home price is $160,000 in your area, I would pick homes that have an ARV of $50,000 to $250,000 or so.